jacktfliu/jacktfliu/README.md

 * [Project Hawkeye](https://project-hawkeye.herokuapp.com/#/) - Project Hawkeye will be a web application that allows users to filter tweets based on an individual's Twitter username.
 This was a MERN group project that utilizes MongoDB, Express, and Twitter API for the backend.
 This website uses React, Redux, JavaScript, HTML, and SCSS for its frontend development.

-* [Monster Dodge](https://jacktfliu.github.io/Monster-Dodge/) - Monster Dodge is a single player pixel game that is entirely built on vanilla Javascript using Cavnas API to render sprite animations.
+* [Monster Dodge](https://jacktfliu.github.io/Monster-Dodge/) - A pixel-based single player game built on vanilla Javascript while utilizing Cavnas API to render character and computer animations.

 <!--